No-Name-Yet-Exist/Conceptual-Topology/Index.md

 Enlish version.
 Currently the translation is ongoing.
 This does not have all contents yet.

+### category theory to NL (natural langauge)
+This analizes how we avoided the issues created when we apply category theory to NL.

 ### definition of Ontology
 A complete ontology must be capable of defining its own categorical structure without relying on externally invertible mappings.
 Conceptual Topology satisfies this condition.